MeoMix/symbiants/README.md

 # Development

-This project expects to be developed within a VSCode devcontainer with a WASM compilation target.
-Of course, it should work without Docker, but it's difficult to provide strong guarantees without a clean environment.

-Inside .devcontainer you should see devcontainer.json and Dockerfile.
-The Dockerfile is minimal, but will setup a nightly rust build with *clang + lld* not *mold*.
-This is because the mold linker does not support WASM.
-If you are going to try and run this without Docker then you'll need to ensure your system is using a supported linker.
+This project expects to be developed within a VSCode devcontainer (Docker).
+If you have that then you're good to go, otherwise you'll need to ensure your environment is configured with Rust Nightly.
+You can just mirror the bits declared in Dockerfile.

+The primary compilation target is WASM.
+This will build an artifact which is ran by your host machine's browser.
+This is simple, but breakpoint debugging and multithreading are not yet supported in WASM.
+The secondary compilation target is native Linux.
+If this is done from within the Docker container then the application window needs to be piped to the host machine.
+By default, this application is configured to support x11 not Wayland and provides hardware acceleration for Nvidia/DirectX (Windows) host machine environments.

-Once your environment is configured, run `trunk serve` to spin up a local server which hosts the WASM.
-Then, navigate to `127.0.0.1:8080` on your host machine.
+Once your environment is ready, you may run `trunk serve` to spin up a local server and navigate to localhost to access the application.
+Alternatively, to generate a native build, run `cargo watch -x 'run --target x86_64-unknown-linux-gnu'`

-If you want to create a native build, rather than a WASM build, that is also supported but is not the default defined in .cargo/config.toml.
-The only native build officially supported is Linux, but feel free to try others.

-To generate a native build: `cargo watch -x 'run --target x86_64-unknown-linux-gnu'`
+If you have any questions - please feel comfortable reaching out on Discord.